Laptop and Software Recommendations

 The mission of Mental Health Services is to support the academic goals of the College through assisting students with personal challenges that interfere with their academic progress.

-The Office of Disability Support Services is in place to further extend the mission of The College of New Jersey and the mission of The Division of Student Affairs to persons with differing abilities.
+The Accessibility Resource Center is in place to further extend the mission of The College of New Jersey and the mission of The Division of Student Affairs to persons with differing abilities.